sanjaybh/aircode_api_shopping/docs/en/src/getting-started/index.md

 ## Create an App {#create-an-app}

-Sign up and log in to [AirCode Dashboard](https://aircode.io/dashboard), click **+ New Node.js App**, and enter the app name in the pop-up window to create an App.
+Sign up and log in to [AirCode Dashboard](https://aircode.io/dashboard), click **+ New Node.js App**, and enter the app name in the pop-up window.

-> Here we create an App called `Hello World`.
+> For example, you can create an app called `Hello World`.

 <ACImage src="/_images/1668073287668.png" mode="light" />
 <ACImage src="/_images/1671505257580.png" mode="dark" />

-After the creation, it will automatically jump to the created App page, where you can complete the development, debugging and deployment.
+After creating the app, AirCode will redirect you to the app page, where you can complete the development, debugging, and deployment.

 <ACImage src="/_images/1671505485031.png" mode="light" />
 <ACImage src="/_images/1671505442147.png" mode="dark" />

 ## Create a Function {#create-a-function}

-Every new application will have a cloud function named `hello.js` by default, or you can create your own functions.
+Every new application comes with a default cloud function named `hello.js`, or you can create your functions.
 Click the **+** button, enter your function's name, and click **✓** to finish the creation.

-> Here we create a cloud function named `myHelloWorld.js`.
+> For example, you can create a cloud function named `myHelloWorld.js`.

 <ACImage src="/_images/1671505845666.png" mode="light" />
 <ACImage src="/_images/1671505926961.png" mode="dark" />

-The created function will contain an initial piece of code.
+The created function will contain an initial code, which you can modify.

 ```js
 const aircode = require('aircode');